Country of Origin

 Review component retail: £120/0.6m to £260/5m, 7.5/10m by request

-Furutech's familiar NanoCrystal² Formula aka NCF—or as the moons have it, Not Cynics Fit—has now migrated into the plugs of the firm's new and very purple Category 8 LAN network cable.
+Furutech's familiar NanoCrystal² Formula aka NCF has now migrated into the plugs of the firm's new and very purple Category 8 network cable.

 CAT8 means 40Gbps transmission speeds and up to 2'000MHz bandwidth.
-Cynics object that for audio, it's overkill with no relevance to the task at hand.
+Cynics object that for audio, such speed is overkill with no relevance to the task.
 For our purposes, my ears are the deciders.
-They do the listening, not theories.
-Versus CAT7, cross talk and noise specs for CAT8 are further improved.
+They do the listening, not pink theories.
+Versus CAT7, CAT8 further improves cross talk and noise specs.

 Furutech's LAN-8 NCF uses 24-gauge silver-plated OCC copper and triple-layer shielding with aluminium foil and copper braids.
 It comes standard in up to 5m lengths, up to double that by special request.